brown-studios/minuet/docs/user-guide.md

 ### Factory reset

 Hold `on/off` for 15 seconds to turn the fan off and perform a factory reset.
 Minuet confirms with four descending tones then erases all of its settings including saved WiFi credentials.
 Follow the [Getting started](#getting-started) guide to get started again.

+### Failsafe restart

+Minuet automatically restarts when it detects a fault that may prevent normal operation the device.

+Minuet indicates that a failsafe restart has been triggered with four quick tones and one long tone.
+Then, it waits 3 minutes to allow some time for you to collect information from the logs to help debug the issue.
+Finally, it plays the same tones again and restarts the device.

+If the issue persists, please ask for support.

 ## Using the 4 key wall remote